bobbingwide/sb-prevnext-block/README.md

 1. None yet

 ## Upgrade Notice
+# 0.1.1
+Update for support for PHP 8.1, PHP 8.2 and PHP 8.3

 # 0.1.0
 Version required for use on sneak-peek.me

 ## Changelog
+# 0.1.1
+* Changed: Change import for ServerSideRender #1
+* Changed: Update wp-scripts to v26.18.0 #3
+* Added: Add PHPUnit tests for PHP 8.1, PHP 8.2 and PHP 8.3 #2
+* Tested: With WordPress 6.4.2 and WordPress Multisite
+* Tested: With Gutenberg 17.1.4
+* Tested: With PHP 8.1, PHP 8.2 and PHP 8.3
+* TestedL With PHPUnit 9.6

 # 0.1.0
 * Changed: update build to production version